xapoXD/space-zork/readme.md

 - **CommandLineUi**: User interface for the command line.

 ## Logging
 Logging is configured using Log4j2.
 The configuration file `log4j2.xml` is located in the `src/main/resources` directory.
-The `CommandLineUi` class includes log statements that log commands to `prikazy.log`.
+The `CommandLineUi` class includes log statements that log commands to `command.log`.

 ## Testing
-Unit tests for the command classes are located in the `src/test/zork/command` directory.
+Unit tests for the command classes are located in the `src/main/test/zork/command` directory.
 Each command class has a corresponding test class.

 ## How to Play
 1. **Start the Game**: Run the `Main` class to start the game.